Published by VTI Foundation, Inc.

 3.6 Conformity Artifact

-A structured record containing evidence hash, rule hash, evaluation outcome, and artifact hash as defined in Annex E.
+A structured record containing standard version, decision, state, evidence hash, rule hash, outcome hash, timestamp, and artifact hash as defined in Annex E.

 3.7 Conformance